A place to read with calm.

 Help keep Midvash running.

-If you'd like to help cover the cost of keeping the Bible accessible in nine languages, support the project at midvash.app/support.
-Every contribution, however small, goes directly into hosting, translations, and time to keep building.
+If you'd like to help cover the cost of keeping the Bible free and open, support the project at midvash.app/support.
+Every contribution, however small, goes directly into hosting, translation licenses, and time to keep building.

 By email at contact@midvash.com.
 We read everything — feedback, bug reports, suggestions, questions about translations, partnership ideas.
 Replies can take a while depending on volume, but every email is read.